 The Single Transferable Vote (STV) is a form of proportional representation created in Britain.
 Northern Ireland, the Republic of Ireland, Malta, Scotland and Australia use this system for some or all of their elections.
 In America, it is often referred to as ‘ranked-choice voting in multi-member seats’, in Australia they call it ‘Hare-Clark’.

-Rather than one person representing everyone in a small area, bigger areas elect a small team of representatives, such as 4 or 5.
+Rather than one person representing everyone in a small area, bigger areas elect a small group of representatives, such as 4 or 5.
 These representatives reflect the diversity of opinions in the area.

-On election day, voters number a list of candidates.
+On election day, voters number the candidates on their ballot paper.
 Their favourite as number one, their second favourite number two, and so on.
 Voters can put numbers next to as many or as few candidates as they like.
 Parties will often stand more than one candidate in each area.

 To get elected, a candidate needs a set amount of votes, known as the quota.
 The people counting the votes work out the quota based on the number of vacancies and the number of votes cast.